kgosse/storekeeper/README.md

     > babel-node back-server
 </pre>

-After that, you then need to open your browser on: [localhost:8080](http://localhost:8080/) If something went wrong, it's because you may have use nodejs version 4 or above.
+After that, you then need to open your browser on: [localhost:8080](http://localhost:8080/).

+If something went wrong, it's because you may have to use nodejs version 4 or above.

 ### What I have learned